In 2019, 26.66 billion IoT devices were active across the world.

 Voice assistant technology is on the rise.
 In December, Amazon launched its Voice Interoperability Initiative, which allows multiple devices to work through a single speaker.
 It is forecast that there will be 8 billion voice assistants in use by 2023.

 Analysts predict that the number of AI-powered speakers that help us complete tasks, such as playing music and turning lights on and off, will reach 500 million by 2023.

 In 2020, smart speaker user interfaces will evolve with the adoption of intelligent, tablet-sized displays.

-Forbes predicts this will be led by Amazon, Baidu and Google, who will add phones, cameras or screens to these smart speakers, to enable visual – as well as vocal – responses and interactions.
+Forbes predicts Amazon, Baidu will lead this, and Google, who will add phones, cameras, or screens to these smart speakers, enable visual and vocal – responses and interactions.
 Users will be able to access even more technology, such as video calling, from a single device.

 #2.
 IoT security is going to be a priority.

 Ransomware has been one of the biggest cybersecurity threats.

 Still, as IoT becomes a more significant part of our daily lives, hackers will also be probing IoT products in the home for vulnerabilities, blocking connections, and denying access until the money is paid, either by the user or the original equipment manufacturer (OEM).